MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-Serving in a platoon with Eric Thames—who has also seen some time in the outfield—Aguilar has continued to flash the power that helped him slug 68 home runs over the past three season, including a career-high 30 in 2016.
+Serving in a platoon with Eric Thames—who has also seen some time in the outfield—Aguilar has continued to flash the power that helped him slug 68 home runs over the past three seasons, including a career-high 30 in 2016.

 The 26-year-old may never be a star or even a full-time player, but that hasn't stopped him from making a positive impact for a surprise contender.